-NOTICE OF MOTION (Recognition of Foreign Orders) (Returnable July 19, 2022)
+NOTICE OF MOTION (Recognition of Foreign Orders) (Returnable July 28, 2022)

-The applicant, Sungard Availability Services (Canada) Ltd./Sungard, Services de Continuité des Affaires (Canada) Ltée ("Sungard AS Canada"), in its capacity as foreign representative (the "Foreign Representative") of itself, as well as the other Debtors (as defined below), will make a motion to a Judge presiding over the Commercial List on July 19, 2022, at 12:00 p.m., or as soon after as the motion can be heard.
+The applicant, Sungard Availability Services (Canada) Ltd./Sungard, Services de Continuité des Affaires (Canada) Ltée ("Sungard AS Canada"), in its capacity as foreign representative (the "Foreign Representative") of itself, as well as the other Debtors (defined below), will make a motion to a Judge presiding over the Commercial List on July 28, 2022, at 9:30 a.m., or as soon after as the motion can be heard.

-PROPOSED METHOD OF HEARING: The motion is to be heard by Zoom videoconference.
+PROPOSED METHOD OF HEARING: The motion is to be heard by Zoom videoconference due to the COVID-19 crisis.